yinchanted/mockup-comments/README.md

 :seven:/:two::four:
 - [x] i think it looks cleaner to leave out "Get quick access to your..."
 - [x] can you create wireframe for "forget my password" page?

+:seven:/:two::nine:
+- [ ] can we update the "Sign in" button link on the landing page to point to the right Sign in page?
+I believe it's pointing to swift.com login at the moment.

 ## Forgot password:
 :seven:/:two::five: